ViralTexts/gtr-clusters/clusters/18590623-sn88077413-MaximsToGuideAYoungMan.md

 be essentially injured, except by your own
 acts.
 If any one speaks evil of you, let your
 life be so that no one will believe him.
-Lrink no kind of intoxicating liquors.
-Lver!
+Drink no kind of intoxicating liquors.
+Ever
-live (misfortune excepted) within your income.
+live (misfortune excepted within your income.
 When you retire to bed, think over what you
 have been doing during the day.
 Make no
 haste to be rich, if you would prosper.
 Small
-and steady gains give competency, with tran
+and steady gains give competency, with tran­
 quility of mind.
 Never play at any game of
 chance.
 Avoid temptation, though you fear
 you may not withstand it.
-Earn money be
+Earn money be­
 fore you spend it.
 Never run in debt unless
 you see a way to get out of it.
-Do not mar.
+Do not mar-
-unt1. ytud ure ittrtt ttr euriitrt it
+UtII yo ae aie t uort
 Never speak evil of any one.
 Be just before
-you are generons.
-Aeep yoursell innocent il
+you are genorous.
+Keep yourself innocent if
 you would be happy.
 Save when you are
-young that you may spend when you get old.!
+young that you may spend when you get old.
-Read over the above maxims at least once a!
+Read over the above maxims at least once a
-week
+weck
 </td></tr></table>

 ---